Want to overcome being camera shy?

-If you can appear comfortable and knowledgeable, you can really impact your viewers, and even create a sense of celebrity status online!
+If you can overcome being camera shy, you will can really impact your viewers, and create celebrity status online!

-What if, to overcome being camera shy didn’t require a superpower, or decades of experience, but just a few simple tips?
+What if overcoming camera shyness didn’t require a superpower or decades of experience, but just a few simple tips?

 In this article I will share 5 top tips to teach you how not to be camera shy!